mdsufz/StandEnA/README.md

 For some enzymes that did not return synonyms because of any reason, *manually insert the enzyme names that you know in column 5 of synonyms_per_line.tsv*.

-Now, the following command will create a new column and add new IDs for synonyms (first column) that will be used to name the fasta files when using Edirect:
+Now, the following command will create a new column and add new IDs for synonyms, which will become the first column, that will be used to name the fasta files when using Edirect:
 ```bash
 cat synonyms_per_line.tsv | perl -ne '$line=sprintf("%03d",$.); @fields=split("\t",$_); $synid="S$line-$fields[0]-$fields[3]"; if($fields[3] eq "NA"){print "$synid\t",join("\t",@fields[0..3]),"\t$fields[2]\n"}else{print "$synid\t$_"}' > id_synonyms_per_line.tsv
 ```

 #### Step 1.3 Manually curating the list
-Look through the "id_synonyms_per_line.tsv" and check for potential problems. (eg.: too short names that can cause ambiguity)
+Look through the "id_synonyms_per_line.tsv" and check for potential problems (eg.: too short names that can cause ambiguity).

 The following command removes synonyms with less than 6 characters to avoid ambiguity when querying NCBI.
 ```bash
 # This perl code writes the changes in the same file
 perl -ne 'chomp; @fields=split("\t",$_); $fields[5] =~ tr/ //d; unless(scalar(split("",$fields[5]))<=5){print "$_\n"};' id_synonyms_per_line.tsv > tmp; mv tmp id_synonyms_per_line.tsv
 ```
 Note that KEGG synonyms containing ";" in their names will be separated as different synonyms.
-The user is advised to check for such instances and manually curate the "id_synonyms_per_line.tsv" to remove ";" characters.
+The user is advised to check for such instances and manually curate the [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file to remove ";" characters.

 #### Step 1.4 Using a custom perl script to download proteins from NCBI Edirect API
 This custom script is based on the following example application: [Sample Applications of the E-utilities - Entrez Programming Utilities Help - NCBI Bookshelf](https://www.ncbi.nlm.nih.gov/books/NBK25498/#chapter3.Application_3_Retrieving_large)

-This following code will run the "bulk_edirect_custom.pl" script.
-This script is available [here](scripts/bulk_edirect_custom.pl).
+This following code will run the [bulk_edirect_custom.pl](scripts/bulk_edirect_custom.pl) script.

 If you are on *high-performance computer cluster using SLURM as the workload manager*, do not forget to load the modules.
 If not, do not run the below code.
 ```bash